 The pandemic has added new challenges to changes that heads of tax already were confronting in managing their tax functions.
 This panel will explore navigating an environment in which the necessary skills for a tax function and the workplace itself are rapidly shifting, tax policy is anything but stable, and the very nature of a company’s tax function is being reimagined.
 The panel also will examine how these changes affect the ways that heads of tax identify and engage with stakeholders in all directions – up, down and laterally.

-David Helmer, Global Tax and Finance Operate Leader, EY
+David Helmer, Partner, Global Tax and Finance Operate Leader, EY

 Jackie Crouse, Vice President, Tax, Amgen Inc.